kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 # Streaming Machine Learning from IoT Devices with HiveMQ, Apache Kafka and TensorFLow

 WORK IN PROGRESS...
-NO FUNCTIONAL PROJECT YET...
+NOT FINISHED YET !!!!!!

 This project implements a scenario where you can *train new analytic models from streaming data - without the need for an additional data store* like S3, HDFS or Spark.

-We use HiveMQ as open source MQTT broker to ingest data from IoT devices, ingest the data in real time into an Apache Kafka cluster for preprocessing (using Kafka Streams / KSQL), and model training (using TensorFlow 2.0 and its Kafka IO plugin).
+We use [HiveMQ](https://github.com/hivemq/hivemq-community-edition) as open source MQTT broker to ingest data from IoT devices, ingest the data in real time into an [Apache Kafka](https://github.com/) cluster for preprocessing (using Kafka Streams / [KSQL](https://github.com/confluentinc/ksql)), and model training (using [TensorFlow 2.0](https://www.tensorflow.org/) and its Kafka IO plugin).

 ## Use Case and Architecture

-Streaming Machine Learning with MQTT, Kafka and TensorFlow I/O:
+Streaming Machine Learning with MQTT, Apache Kafka and TensorFlow I/O:

+- Data Integration
-- Data Integration and Preprocessing
+- Data Preprocessing
 - Model Training
 - Model Deployment
 - Real Time Scoring
 - Real Time Monitoring

+All steps happen in real time.
+No additional data store like S3 or HDFS is required:

 ![Use Case: Streaming Machine Learning with MQTT, Kafka and TensorFlow I/O](pictures/Use_Case_MQTT_HiveMQ_to_TensorFlow_via_Apache_Kafka_Streams_KSQL.png)